mostafashahin/SSD_Detection/README.md

 - Results:
-- -- SVM {'SVM__C': 10, 'SVM__gamma': 1, 'SVM__kernel': 'rbf'} 0.7882262068336758
+- -- SVM {'SVM__C': 10, 'SVM__gamma': 1, 'SVM__kernel': 'rbf'} 0.7882262068336758 Normalization (MaxMin)
+SVM {'SVM__C': 10, 'SVM__gamma': 0.01, 'SVM__kernel': 'rbf'} 0.7851423804412466 Normalization (z normalize)

 TO DO************************************************************
-1- report results on speaker level
+1. report results on speaker level
-2- feature selection
+2. feature selection
-3- eGeMAPs features
+3. eGeMAPs features
-4- ComParE features
+4. ComParE features
-5- Anomaly detection, OCSVM, LSTM
+5. Anomaly detection, OCSVM, LSTM
-6- In segment performance use F1 score and show confusion matrix 7- In Anomaly detection use more healthy data, OREGON 8- Use the ASD data for reporting result of Anomaly detection 9- Use of our CAS dataset
+6. In segment performance use F1 score and show confusion matrix
+7. In Anomaly detection use more healthy data, OREGON
+8. Use the ASD data for reporting result of Anomaly detection
-10 -
+9. Use of our CAS dataset
+10. Try data augmentation to increase the number of samples in the TD, maybe dublication of randomly selected samples.